sli0111/MNIST/README.md

-## An Introduction to Digit Classification with MNIST
+## An Introduction to Digit Image Classification with MNIST
 November 22, 2020

 ### Table of Contents